aronbudinszky/wordpress-mozajik-loader/README.md

 	<?php mozajik_insert($template_path = 'base.html', $block_name = false); ?>

 The Mozajik javascript files required for Mozajik-based ajax requests are also included, so you can use the usual syntax.
 For this to work properly, the Base URL setting must be correctly set up!

+*Important: you must use the latest SVN version of Mozajik for this to work properly.*